animatedmax/spring-data-geode/src/main/markdown/reference/lucene.md

 `<gfe-field-analyzers ref="refToTopLevelMapBeanDefinition"/>`.

-Spring Data for GemFire's `LuceneIndexFactoryBean` API and Spring Data for GemFire's XML namespace also allows you to specify a [org.apache.geode.cache.lucene.LuceneSerializer](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/cache/lucene/LuceneSerializer.html) when you create the `LuceneIndex`.
+Spring Data for VMware GemFire's `LuceneIndexFactoryBean` API and Spring Data for VMware GemFire's XML namespace also allows you to specify a [org.apache.geode.cache.lucene.LuceneSerializer](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/cache/lucene/LuceneSerializer.html) when you create the `LuceneIndex`.
 The `LuceneSerializer` allows you to configure the way objects are converted to Lucene documents for